-BTU (British Thermal Unit) is a measure of energy defined by the amount of energy require to change 1 pound of water by 1 degree Fahrenheit.
+BTU (British Thermal Unit) is a unit of measure often used to describe chiller capacity.
+A single BTU is the amount of energy required to raise one pound of water one degree Fahrenheit.
 For our purposes we use BTU/hr as a measurement of work being done per hour.
 Our chillers are rated in BTU/hr, this is the capacity of cooling the chiller can preform in an hour.

 As an example, if we wanted to cool 100 gallons by 10 Fahrenheit, we first need to know that a 100 gallons weighs about 832 lbs.
 832 lbs of water x 10 Fahrenheit = 8,320 BTU.
 This is a straight calculation that does not take into account any heat sources trying to warm the water.

 Another consideration is that with any refrigeration equipment with a BTU rating, there are certain assumptions about environmental conditions to arrive at that rating.
 On a typical aquarium chiller the rating will be valid at a specific water and air temperature, normally both are around 80 Fahrenheit.
 For example a 5,000 BTU chiller has the capability of 5,000 BTU of cooling at 80F water and air temperatures.
 If the water is colder or the air is hotter the chiller won’t be able to cool as effectively therefore while the chiller is rated at 5000 BTU it may only be able to provide a fraction of that.
 Eventually, if the water gets cold enough or the air gets hot enough, the chiller will arrive at 0 BTU/hr and won’t be able to cool any further.
 Like wise, in the opposite situation, if the water is warmer than 80F and the air is cooler, the chiller can actually provide more than 5,000BTU of cooling.
 The key point is that the chiller’s ability to cool is on a sliding scale that is dependent upon both water and air temperatures.